 Solo traveller tip: Relax and unwind in Cairns

 Cairns is the last stop on your Australia 1 month itinerary.
 Hopefully, you can take some time to relax and unwind before heading back home.

 Don’t have a whole month?
 Spend 10 days in East Coast Australia

-Are you ready to spend a month in East Coast Australia?
+Are you ready to spend 4 weeks in Australia?

 If you have one month to travel in Australia, make sure to check out all the attractions mentioned in this blog so you can check off your Australian travel bucket list.
 But if you only have a few weeks, take a look at my 10-day itinerary where I condense the best of East Coast Australia into 10 days.